knative/eventing/DEVELOPMENT.md

 ### Common issues when setting up with Ubuntu (WSL)

-- Go version mismatch - Use [this method](https://www.digitalocean.com/community/tutorials/how-to-install-go-on-ubuntu-20-04) to install instead of `sudo apt-get install golang-go`
+- Go version mismatch: `sudo apt-get install golang-go` installs an older version of Go (1.18), which is too outdated for installing Ko and Kubectl
+   - Use [this method](https://www.digitalocean.com/community/tutorials/how-to-install-go-on-ubuntu-20-04) instead to manually install go using the .tar file
 - Use `go install` to install any additional gotools such as `goimports`